caominhduy/DeepRuby/README.md

 * `y_train` and `y_test` are the last column in the dataset (used for labelling dataset in the pipeline to tensor, see `read_dataset_from_dataframe`.)

+_For more details of `tensor.py`, please see source code_

 ![Screen-Shot-2020-05-07-at-8-32-41-AM](https://i.ibb.co/Nnbz6D4/Screen-Shot-2020-05-07-at-8-32-41-AM.png)

 _At this point, the training provides only approximately 10% of accuracy on test dataset.
-Improvements are on-the-way._
+There must be some solution..._

 ## Running
 1. Modify `RUBIK_SIZE` in `basics.py`